joinpursuit/AC_4_Web/units/html/lessons/events/event_update.md

 document.addEventListener('DOMContentLoaded', () => {
   let form = document.querySelector('form');
   form.addEventListener('submit', (event) => {
-    console.log('form submited!!');
+    console.log('form submitted!!');
   });
 });
   ```
  </details>

-WHAT HAPPEND?
+WHAT HAPPENED?
 It didn't log anything to the console even though I submitted my form correctly!

 The reason for this is because 'submit' in forms has some built in actions to try and send your form somewhere.
 That's why the url also changes.
-This default behaivor is almost never something we want.
+This default behavior is almost never something we want.
 Instead, we developers prefer to have more control of what happens when our forms are submitted.
 For this reason we have **.preventDefault()**.

 ### **.preventDefault()**